antonio-caceres/SHIS2018/Resources.md

 - Applications
 - Implementations

-Glorot, Xavier, and Yoshua Bengio. [“Understanding the Difficulty of Training Deep Feedforward Neural Networks.”](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf?hc_location=ufi) U of Montréal, 2010
+Glorot, Xavier, and Yoshua Bengio. [“Understanding the Difficulty of Training Deep Feedforward Neural Networks.”](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf?hc_location=ufi) U of Montréal, 2010.
 `Feedforward/Backprop`
 > This article describes training deep feedforward neural networks using data.
 It studies gradients, backpropagation, and introduces a lot of complicated math to summarize the topic.

 ### Reinforcement Learning
 [A Beginner’s Guide to Deep Reinforcement Learning](https://skymind.ai/wiki/deep-reinforcement-learning)
+`Reinforcement Learning` `Introductory`
 > This article describes the basics of a reinforcement learning neural network, drawing from the first edition of Reinforcement Learning: An Introduction.

 Sutton, Richard S., and Andrew G. Barto. [*Reinforcement Learning: An Introduction.*](https://www.amazon.com/Reinforcement-Learning-Introduction-Adaptive-Computation/dp/0262039249/ref=dp_ob_title_bk) Adaptive Computation and Machine Learning, edited by Francis Bach, 2nd ed., Bradford, 13 Nov.
 2018.
 `Reinforcement Learning` `Monte Carlo`
 > This book provides a complete overview of reinforcement learning, which is used when the correct decision in a certain situation isn't known, but the program can measure its performance with some sort of reward.
 The first three chapters (bolded) are essential for any reinforcement learning project, and can be supported by the second resource (directly below).
 Future chapters delve into more specific approaches to different reinforcement learning problems.
 - **Introduction**
 - **Multi-armed Bandits**